fivebalanceID/Scripts/README.md

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps for Windows Wallet
-1. Open the FBN Coin Desktop Wallet.
+1. Download Destop Wallet [Fivebalance Desktop Wallet] (https://github.com/fivebalanceID/Wallet-FBN/blob/master/fivebalance-qt.zip) and Open the FBN Coin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **1000000** **FBN** to **MN1**.
 4. Wait for 10 confirmations.
 5. Go to **Help -> "Debug Window - Console"**
 6. Type the following command: **masternode outputs**
-7. Go to  ** Masternodes tab -> "My Master nodes - Create"
+7. Go to  **Masternodes tab -> "My Master nodes - Create"**
 8. Add the following entry:

 * Alias: **MN1**